FMODetect: Robust Detection of Fast Moving Objects: Method

 \subsection{Training}

-The standard datasets with FMOs are the TbD~\cite{tbd} and FMO~\cite{fmo} datasets.
-Both are small, and the ground truth trajectories are estimated by running a state-of-the-art tracking algorithm on high-speed camera footage where the blur is not present.
-Since the ground truth of matting is not available and it not realistic to get, we create a new synthetic dataset with fast moving objects, called VOT-FMO.
-The VOT-FMO dataset is based on the VOT dataset~\cite{vot18}, which is a standard dataset used in the tracking community.
-As previously shown in~\cite{fmo} and in Fig.~\ref{fig:intro}, standard tracking datasets do not label fast moving objects, even though they still may be present there.
+The standard datasets with FMOs are the TbD~\cite{tbd} and FMO~\cite{fmo} datasets, with 12 and 16 sequences respectively.
+Ground truth trajectories are estimated by running a state-of-the-art tracking algorithm on high-speed camera footage where the blur is not present.
+Since the ground truth of matting is not available and is not realistic to get, we created a new synthetic dataset with fast moving objects, called VOT-FMO.
+The VOT-FMO dataset is based on the VOT dataset~\cite{vot18}~--~a standard dataset for tracking.
+As previously shown in~\cite{fmo} and Fig.~\ref{fig:intro}, standard tracking datasets do not label FMOs, even though they still may be present there.
 Thus, the synthetic dataset is created by applying the FMO formation model~\eqref{eq:model} with backgrounds taken from the VOT dataset and with artificially inserted FMOs.
 Artificial FMOs are random discs of up to 100 pixels in radius with textures generated by GeoPatterns\footnote{\href{https://github.com/jasonlong/geo_pattern}{https://github.com/jasonlong/geo\_pattern}}.
+Training with objects of various sizes results in good scale invariance.
 We generate 5000 random frames for training and 500 for validation.

 Weights for the loss are set empirically: $\alpha_{a} = 15$, $\alpha_{b} = 0.4$.
 Parameter $\alpha_{c}$ is set to $\frac{4}{256}$, which normalizes the curve loss to produce one unit when the average distance between trajectories is $\frac{1}{4}$ of the crop width of 256 pixels.
 Regularization weights for deblurring were experimentally set to $\alpha_F = 0.001$ and $\alpha_M = 0.05$.
 We found that the value of the binarization threshold $\epsilon$ between 0.1 and 0.4 gives similar results.
 For experiments, we set it to 0.3.